ChrisMilli/win10script/README.md

 # win10script

+This is a fork from ChrisTitusTech https://christitus.com/

+thanks to Chris

+Chenged some Options and install Google Chrome

 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.

 ## My Additions